Mathewsdragon/Bootstrap-Portfolio/README.md

 # User Story

-AS A Bootcamp student
+.AS A Bootcamp student
-I WANT a portfolio site in Bootstrap
+.I WANT a portfolio site in Bootstrap
-SO THAT I can learn adn demonstrate my progress to recruiters and clients
+.SO THAT I can learn adn demonstrate my progress to recruiters and clients

 # Acceptance Criteria